Wikipedia

 Shadwell is chiefly remembered as the unfortunate Mac Flecknoe of Dryden's satire, the "last great prophet of tautology", and the literary son and heir of Richard Flecknoe:

-"The rest to some faint meaning make pretense,
+The rest to some faint meaning make pretence,

 But Shadwell never deviates into sense."[10]

 Dryden had furnished Shadwell with a prologue to his True Widow (1679) and, in spite of momentary differences, the two had been on friendly terms.
-But when Dryden joined the court party and produced Absalom and Achitophel and The Medal, Shadwell became the champion of the Protestants and made a scurrilous attack on Dryden in The Medal of John Bayes: a Satire against Folly and Knavery (1682).
+But when Dryden converted to Catholicism, joined the court party and produced Absalom and Achitophel and The Medal, Shadwell became the champion of the Protestants and made a scurrilous attack on Dryden in The Medal of John Bayes: a Satire against Folly and Knavery (1682).
 Dryden immediately retorted in Mac Flecknoe, or a Satire on the True Blue Protestant Poet, T.S.
-(1682), in which Shadwell's personalities were returned with interest.
-A month later he contributed to Nahum Tate's continuation of Absalom and Achitophel satirical portraits of Elkanah Settle as Doeg and of Shadwell as Og.
+(1682), in which Shadwell's personal attacks were returned with interest.
 In 1687, Shadwell attempted to answer these attacks in a version of Juvenal's 10th Satire.[9]
+However, Dryden's portrait of Shadwell as Og in the second part of Absalom and Achitophel cut far deeper and has withstood the test of time:

 His son, Charles Shadwell was also a playwright.
-A scene from his play, The Stockjobbers was included as an introduction in Caryl Churchill's Serious Money (1987).[4]
+A scene from his play The Stockjobbers was included as an introduction in Caryl Churchill's Serious Money (1987).[4]

 Poems